-About the Data: The 2010 US National Homeowners Insurance Study is based on responses from more than 12,900 homeowners insurance customers.
-The study was fielded between April and June 2010.
+About the Data: The 2010 U.S. New-Home Builder Customer Satisfaction Study is based on responses from more than 16,400 buyers of newly built single-family homes who provided feedback after living in their home an average of four to 18 months.
+The study was fielded between March and July 2010.
 J.D.
-Power and Associates is publisher of the study, which is the source of the enclosed chart.
+Power and Associates is publisher of the enclosed charts, which are taken from the study.